 - Number of queries per second

-These metrics help detect slow running queries and possibly enable you to relate that with slow rendering pages on your site.
+These metrics can detect slow running queries and enable you to correlate slow queries with slow rendering pages on your site.

 - 3rd party API’ rate, errors and duration.
 This can help you detect if the bottleneck in an endpoint at a certain point in time is either on your side or on the external API’s side of things